Tyler-Stocks/Command-Line-Calculator/README.md

 # About
-This is a calculator that I am making in rust.
-I will forget to update this so you probably shouldn't look here for updates.
+This is a simple command line calculator that I am making in rust.
+Currently only basic arithmatic, and trigonometric operations are supported.
+However, I am planning on adding some more advanced features soon.

+Have a good day, and may god bless you :).